Tetra-Pak-APIs/TetraPak.AspNet/CAT.md

 ![API management pattern](_graphics/api-mgmt-pattern.png)

-Looking at the above diagram we can follow the full request/response rondtrip, which includes the *JWT bearer assertion* security mechanism:
+Looking at the above diagram we can follow the full request/response round trip, which includes the *JWT bearer assertion* security mechanism:

 - User makes request via her client (`Client X`)
 - (`a`) `Client X` is granted authorization (authenticating the `User` in the process).
 [TPAS](#tpas) issues an access token (`1`) and sends it back at the end of the auth process.
 - (`b`) `Client X` sends request to the API [sidecar](#sidecar).
-This is the start of the *JWT bearar assertion* sub flow.
+This is the start of the *JWT bearer assertion* sub flow.

   \>>> start of JWT bearer assertion sub flow >>>